Prestige Stateroom Deck 6

 Day 1 - Pier of disembarkation/Santiago

-Meet and greet upon arrival of the flight to Santiago selected by PONANT by our local representative.
+Meet and greet at the pier by PONANT by our local representative.

-You will be transferred to The Singular Santiago, Lastarria Hotel 5*.
+You will be transferred to Magnolia Hotel Santiago.

 Lunch and afternoon at leisure.